Gorilla-Mode/NRL-Obstacle-Reporting/README.md

 - build: Changes that affect the build system or external dependencies (docker, libraries, etc.)
 - chore: Other changes that don't modify src or test files
 - database: changes to data transfer objects, repository, and sql
-- revert: Reverts a previous commit
+- revert: Reverts to a previous commit
+- security: Changes to the security of the application

 e.g:
 `"feat: added login page"`